barseghyanartur/sphinx-no-pragma/README.rst

 Then you invest your time in making sure all your code looks correct and fix the never-ending `MyPy`_ issues.

-Then you need to make a small change, which is unfortunately backwards incompatible.
+Then you need to make a small change, which unfortunately, among other, requires altering the examples code.
 You need to change the examples, the docs, the tests and the examples tests.
-However, you need to push the change quickly.
+However, you also need to push the change quickly.
 As many times before, you skip documentation update, leaving it for "another time".

 By that time you discover that code maintenance is a hell.
-You start to make use of pragma comments.
+You fix everything, tests pass you're happy to push, by then `MyPy`_ starts to nag about issues you have no idea how to solve and by that moment you don't care about them.
+You're sick of it and start using pragma comments to silence the errors, leaving the fix for another day.

 Does this sound familiar?